 Don't confuse Ceylon cinnamon with other types of cinnamon, including Cassia cinnamon, Padang cassia, Indian cassia, or Saigon cinnamon.
 These are not the same.

 Uses & Effectiveness

-Special Precautions & Warnings:Pregnancy and breast-feeding: Consuming Ceylon cinnamon is LIKELY SAFE when taken in food amounts during pregnancy and breast-feeding.
-Ceylon cinnamon is LIKELY UNSAFE when taken in amounts greater than those found in foods during pregnancy.
-Not enough is known about the safety of taking larger amounts during breast-feeding.
+Pregnancy: Ceylon cinnamon is commonly consumed in foods.
+But it is likely unsafe when taken in amounts greater than those found in foods during pregnancy.
 Stay on the safe side and stick to food amounts.

-Surgery: Ceylon cinnamon can affect blood pressure and blood sugar levels and might interfere with blood pressure and blood sugar control during and after surgery.
+Surgery: Ceylon cinnamon might interfere with blood pressure and blood sugar control during and after surgery.
 Stop taking cinnamon at least 2 weeks before a scheduled surgery.